 Raw coffee beans contain chlorogenic acid (CGA), an antioxidant that helps to reduce blood pressure and improve circulation.
 CGA can help to protect the body from a condition called hypoxia, caused by a lack of oxygen.
 Your retina is particularly vulnerable to hypoxia, so drinking coffee could help prevent any damage to your eyes and vision.

 Tests using CGA in its purest form have shown that it can prevent deterioration of the retina, but there is yet to be solid proof that drinking coffee can help with this.

 However, consistently going above the recommended amount could impact your health and vision, as it puts you in higher risk of developing chronic conditions such as glaucoma.

 Can coffee cause glaucoma?

-How does this link to your eyesight though?
-Well, consistently high levels of eye pressure are known to cause glaucoma and so there could easily be a link between your coffee habit and one of the world’s leading causes of blindness.
+Caffeinated drinks are known to increase blood pressure, as well as pressure in your eyes.
+Consistently high levels of eye pressure are known to cause glaucoma, so there could easily be a link between your coffee habit and one of the world’s leading causes of blindness.